inrupt/solid-client-authn-js/README.md

 - For public feedback, bug reports, and feature requests please file an issue via [GitHub](https://github.com/inrupt/solid-client-authn/issues/).
 - For non-public feedback or support inquiries please use the [Inrupt Service Desk](https://inrupt.atlassian.net/servicedesk).

+## Prerequisite

+Any of the `solid-client-authn` libraries require at least:
+- NodeJS 12.X.Y
+- npm 6.14.X
+**Note**: We recommand using [nvm](https://github.com/nvm-sh/nvm) to manage your node version

+The `solid-client-authn` libraries are compatible with [NSS](https://github.com/solid/node-solid-server/releases/tag/v5.3.0) 5.3.X.

 ## Documentation

 * [Using the libraries from within the browser](./docs/browser.md)